 - REQ-3GPP6GCH-DOC-02: The specifications shall support keeping the stage 2 definitions of domains, subsystem, and services information element consistent with the stage 3 definition of ASN.1 attributes.

+The following are potential charging requirements for Use Case #2.X:

+- REQ-3GPP6GCH-SVC-0X: The 6G charging system may support charging for service with burst traffic.

-2* * * Next Change * * * *
+* * * Next Change * * * *

+5.2.4.X Key Issue #2.X: Charging for service with burst traffic

+This key issue addresses the REQ-3GPP6GCH-ARC-0X, to investigate charging for service with burst traffic, including

+- The charging model for service with burst traffic.

 * * * End of Changes * * * *